microsoft/Data-Sharing-Accelerator/README.md

 ## 4. Requirements

 *	Incoming Data format – Data that is shared between organizations needs to follow a standardized template.
-The current resource solution matching template can be downloaded here:	<Insert Hyperlink>
+The current resource solution matching template can be downloaded [here.](https://github.com/microsoft/Data-Sharing-Accelerator/blob/main/Templates/data_template.csv)
 *	For Microsoft based organizations, the following licenses are required.
 Licenses
 * Non-Microsoft based organization will need to deploy the equivalent solutions to:
   *	SQL